EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/README.md

 * train_labels.csv and test_labels.csv have been generated and are located in the \object_detection\images folder
 * train.record and test.record have been generated and are located in the \object_detection folder
 * labelmap.pbtxt file has been created and is located in the \object_detection\training folder
+* proto files in \object_detection\protos have been generated

-If you have any questions about these files or don’t know how to generate them, Steps 3, 4, and 5 of my previous tutorial show how they are all created.
+If you have any questions about these files or don’t know how to generate them, [Steps 2, 3, 4, and 5 of my previous tutorial](https://github.com/EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10) show how they are all created.

 Copy the ssd_mobilenet_v2_quantized_300x300_coco.config file from the \object_detection\samples\configs folder to the \object_detection\training folder.
-Then, open the file using a text editor.
+Then, open the file using a text editor. *(Actually, I should probably instruct people to get the config file from the Model Zoo download rather than \samples\configs)*

 Make the following changes to the ssd_mobilenet_v2_quantized_300x300_coco.config file.
 Note: The paths must be entered with single forward slashes (NOT backslashes), or TensorFlow will give a file path error when trying to train the model!
 Also, the paths must be in double quotation marks ( " ), not single quotation marks ( ' ).